-NOTE: Finance students must meet all ten General Education Requirements and successfully complete the SUNY Canton Computer Competency requirement.
-The Bachelor of Technology degree in Funeral Services Administration is open to new students, transfer students and Funeral Directors who have passed the Nation Board Examination and are licensed.
-This is the only inclusive bachelor degree in Funeral Services Administration in New York State and one of only a few in the country.
+The Bachelor of Technology degree in Funeral Services Administration is open to new students, transfer students and Funeral Directors who have passed the National Board Examination and are licensed.
+This is the only bachelor's degree in Funeral Services Administration in New York State and one of only a few in the country.

-- Participate in classes, practicums, and internships that provide theoretical education as well as practical raining and experience in all phases of the Funeral Service profession including embalming and funeral directing. - Are eligible to take the National Board Examination required for licensure. - Experience a learning environment that is rigorous yet supportive and flexible. - Have a dedicated faculty who believe that the teaching-learning process is the most important aspect of their job. - Will be involved in online and on campus courses.
+- Participate in classes, practicums, and internships that provide theoretical education as well as practical raining and experience in all phases of the Funeral Service profession including embalming and funeral directing. - Are eligible to take the National Board Examination required for licensure. - Experience a learning environment that is rigorous yet supportive and flexible. - Can concentrate elective courses in their field of interest such as business, coroner preparation, or Human Services. - Will be involved in online and on campus courses.